ubergeekady/TechNotebooks/Devops/Main.md

 **Dockerfile**

 ```
-FROM node:alpine //alpine is the small and compact as possible.
+FROM node:alpine //alpine is  small and compact as possible.
 Other ones will be larger in size.
 Search dockerhub.
 RUN npm install
 CMD ["npm", "start"]
 ```